Read Models

 },

-});This pattern works both for single and multi stream projections.
+});This works for both single-stream and multi-stream projections.

 return {